scalable-infrastructure/exercise-2024/README.md

 * Note: We use a self signed certificate for this page.
 Please, verify fingerprint and allow browser exception!

 * Should you prefer the execute the exercises on your local machine, we recommend the [Anaconda Python Distribution](https://www.anaconda.com/distribution/#download-section).
+A list of packages required is [here](conda-packages.txt).

 * Fallback is to access Jupyter Notebooks is via SSH portforward - You need to have a LRZ Linux Cluster account in order to use this option: